dmashuda/personalPageSource/content/home/about.md

 Daniel Mashuda

-I enjoy learning about programming languages, technologies, and design paradigms.
+I enjoy learning about design paradigms, technologies, and programming languages.
 I believe that a good Software Engineer knows the strengths/weaknesses of the these things and picks the right tools for the job.
 When the only thing that you have is a hammer, everything looks like a nail.